 - The grandfather who will not be able to enjoy his retirement

-- The young mother who will never see her children grow up, get married and have children of their own
+- The young mother who will never see her minor children grow up, get married, and have children of their own

-And, by leaving the final decision to an informed jury and a reasonable judge, who has the power to adjust the settlement, if necessary, the citizens of Georgia can feel some comfort in knowing that their loved ones’ life really does matter.
+By leaving the final decision to an informed jury and a reasonable judge, who has the power to adjust the settlement if necessary, the citizens of Georgia can feel some comfort in knowing that their loved ones’ life really does matter.
 Every life has value, and every life matters to the loved ones left behind.

 Other Wrongful Death Damages